rapid7/insightconnect-plugins/duo_auth/help.md

 #### Options

 The "Options" field is used to specify additional parameters that may be necessary depending on the authentication factor selected.
-"Options" accepts the following parameters in json format `username`, `passcode`, `pushinfo`, `type`.
+"Options" accepts the following parameters in JSON format `username`, `passcode`, `pushinfo`, `type`.

 Example input: